menu hamburger logo

 The Rainbow

-Member associations and players are represented in the inner circle of The Rainbow by their national team shirts.
-The shirts are not arranged alphabetically or according to their place in the world rankings, but according to their colour - like a rainbow.
+Member associations and players are represented in the inner circle of The Rainbow through their national-team shirts.
+The member associations are not arranged alphabetically or according to their place in the world rankings, but according to the shirts' colour – like a rainbow.

 The outer ring pays tribute to the fans – the lifeblood of the game.
 In every country, their passion is what makes football the most popular sport in the world.